hanpari/sovereign/source/02/061_mission.md

 ...

-The mission accomplished.
 Professor Dwarfus so happy with me.
-After getting aquinted with the other studens, I'm can guess why I am qualified.
+After getting aquinted with the other studens, I can guess why he doesn't object me being in his team.
+All are females and frankly, they are more like a harem.
 None is taller than him.
-All are females and frankly, they are more like a harem.

 ...